COSC3020/theory-vs-practice-aerick-321/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

 1- Knowing the best case doesn't help find the average case

 2- It can depend on the input/list size, one algorithm may be faster with smaller or already sorted lists that another but as the input grows it could switch

-3- Tow athgorithms can have the same asymptotic analysis but the actual running time could be different
+3- Two algorithms can have the same asymptotic analysis but the actual running time could be different

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity